keesiemeijer/related-posts-by-taxonomy/readme.txt

 * Automatically display related posts after the post content.
 * Use your own templates for display of the related posts.
 * Use plugin functions to get related posts in your theme templates.
-* Filters to change the default behavior and display of the plugin.
+* Use Filters to change the default behavior of the plugin.

 For more information about the plugin see the [documentation](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/).